 X. SCHOOL TRANSPORTATION SAFETY DIRECTOR

 The school board has designated an individual to serve as the charter school’s school transportation safety director.
 The school transportation safety director shall have day-to- day responsibility for student transportation safety, including transportation of nonpublic school children when provided by the charter school.
 The school transportation safety director will assure that this policy is periodically reviewed to ensure that it conforms to law.
-The school transportation safety director shall certify annually to the school board that each school bus driver meets the school bus driver training competencies required Minnesota Statutes section 171.321, subdivision 4.
+The school transportation safety director shall certify annually to the school board that each school bus driver meets the school bus driver training competencies required Minnesota Statutes, section 171.321, subdivision 4.
 The transportation safety director also shall annually verify or ensure that the private contractor utilized by the school has verified the validity of the driver’s license of each employee who regularly transports students for the charter school in a type A, B, C, or D school bus, type III vehicle, or MFSAB with the National Driver Register or the Department of Public Safety.
 Upon request of the charter school executive director or the executive director of the charter school where nonpublic students are transported, the school transportation safety director also shall certify to the executive director that students have received school bus safety training in accordance with state law.
 The name, address and telephone number of the school transportation safety director are on file in the charter school office.
 Any questions regarding student transportation or this policy may be addressed to the school transportation safety director.

 XI.
 STUDENT TRANSPORTATION SAFETY COMMITTEE